 The Macatawa Rainscaping program includes multiple components and various ways to participate.
 The MACC and partners will develop these components this summer and determine a timeline for when each will be available.

 The goal of volunteer training is to employ volunteers in the field to complete site assessments for homeowners and provide recommendations for rainscaping practices.
-Training is available for anyone ages 18 and up interested in conducting site assessments and making rainscaping recommendations for private homeowners.
-Part 1 of the training is a virtual classroom session where participants will learn about rainscaping practices and how to conduct a site assessment, including some hands-on practice.
+Training is available for anyone ages 18 and up.
+Training includes a classroom session where participants will learn about rainscaping practices and how to conduct a site assessment, including some hands-on practice.
 We’ll also provide background information about our watershed, stormwater and other general concepts.
 Part two is an outdoor session where participants will practice conducting site assessments.
 After training is complete, program graduates will be assigned site assessments as they are requested by homeowners.
 But don’t worry, your trainers will be available to provide support and answer any questions!
-The April 2021 training sessions are as follows:

-If you are interested in becoming a volunteer, but not able to attend the April 2021 training sessions, fill out this sign-up form and we will notify you of the next available training.
+If you are interested in becoming a volunteer, fill out this sign-up form and we will notify you of the next available training.
 Contact Kelly Goward at firstname.lastname@example.org if you have any questions about becoming a Rainscaping Volunteer.